-- C1 Service infrast we ture of all infill or replacement development should be located underground - C2 Satellite disnes, solar water heaters, solar electricity generators, aerials and similar devices.
+- C1 Service infrastructure of all infill or replacement development should be located underground. - C2 Satellite dishes, solar water heaters, solar electricity generators, aerials and similar devices:

-Omust not be located on any part of the roof or chimney which is visible from the street frontage or the public domain;
+must not be located on any part of the roof or chimney which is visible from the street frontage or the public domain;

-- must not have a detrimental impact on the architectural and heritage character of the building to which they are attached; and - c) are to be suitably located, designed, sized, enclosed, concealed, screened and/or otherwise integrated with the building to be visually discreet and unobtrusive and to minimise impacts on adjoining properties. - C3 Air conditioning units, condensers and other mechanical plant equipment in infill development or substantial additions must be located internally within the building.
+- b) must not have a detrimental impact on the architectural and heritage character of the building to which they are attached; and - c) are to be suitably located, designed, sized, enclosed, concealed, screened and/or otherwise integrated with the building to be visually discreet and unobtrusive and to minimise impacts on adjoining properties. - C3 Air conditioning units, condensers and other mechanical plant equipment in infill development or substantial additions must be located internally within the building.

-- C4 Any part of an air conditioning unit, condenser and any other mechanical plant equipment located externally must be located: - a) behind the outer front wall of the building and not be visible from the public domain; - b) less than 1.8m above existing ground level or a basement level or part underground level (but not on a roof); and - c) to minimise noise impacts on adjoining properties. - C5 Air conditioning units, condensers and other mechanical plant equipment must be wholly contained within the permissible building envelope and not be visible from an adjoining property whilst being suitably located, designed, sized, enclosed, concealed, screened and/or otherwise integrated with the building. - C6 External conduits must not exceed 3m in length and must not be visible from the public domain. - C7 Television aerials are to be located within the roof area where practicable.
-If this option is not suitable for reasons such as lack of space or if the area is being used for storage or habitation, the aerial should be located on a secondary rear roof rather than attached to a main chimney. - C8 Site facilities, including mail boxes, external storage facilities, clothes drying areas and laundry facilities are to be unobtrusively integrated into new development.
+- C4 Any part of an air conditioning unit, condenser and any other mechanical plant equipment located externally must be located: per 202 - a) behind the outer front wall of the building and not be visible from the public domain; - b) less than 1.8m above existing ground level or a basement level or part underground level (but not on a roof); and - c) to minimise noise impacts on adjoining properties. - Air conditioning units, condensers and other mechanical plant equipment must be wholly C5 contained within the permissible building envelope and not be visible from an adjoining property whilst being suitably located, designed, sized, enclosed, concealed, screened and/or otherwise integrated with the building. - C6 External conduits must not exceed 3m in length and must not be visible from the public domain. - Hydraulic fire services such as fire hydrants and booster installation should be concealed.
+C7 These services are to be: - a) Enclosed with doors if located in the building facade, or - b) Housed in a cabinet or enclosure if located externet to the building.